 - 12.1 A candidate shall give three months' notice of intention to submit the thesis.
-Such notice shall be given together with the proposed title of the thesis, an abstract of the thesis, and the examination fee. - 12.2 The candidate shall, by the intended submission date, submit a thesis embodying the results of the research undertaken, together with: - 12.2.1 a short abstract of some 200-300 words summarising the content of the thesis; - 12.2.2 a certificate signed by the candidate to the effect that the candidate is the author of the thesis and that it has not been submitted for a higher degree or any other award of this or any other institution; - 12.2.3 a statement on the extent of the collaboration, if any part of the work has been carried out in collaboration with another person, identifying the parts of the thesis which are not the result of the candidate's own work. - 12.3 The thesis submitted shall be in the form prescribed in the "Regulations Governing the Format of Theses". - 12.4 Normally, a thesis is expected to be submitted not earlier than three months for MPhil candidates and six months for PhD candidates before the expiry of the period of study.
-Early submission of theses before the said date requires special approval of SGS.
+Such notice shall be given together with the proposed title of the thesis, an abstract of the thesis, and the examination fee - 12.2 The candidate shall, by the intended submission date, submit a thesis embodying the results of the research undertaken, together with: - 12.2.1 a short abstract of some 200-300 words summarising the content of the thesis; - 12.2.2 a certificate signed by the candidate to the effect that the candidate is the author of the thesis and that it has not been submitted for a higher degree or any other award of this or any other institution; - 12.2.3 a statement on the extent of the collaboration, if any part of the work has been carried out in collaboration with another person, identifying the parts of the thesis which are not the result of the candidate's own work. - 12.3 The thesis submitted shall be in the form prescribed in the "Regulations Governing the Format of Theses". - 12.4 Normally, a thesis is expected to be submitted not earlier than three months for MPhil candidates and six months for PhD candidates before the expiry of the period of study.
+Early submission of theses before the said date requires special approval of SGS. - 12.5 Assessment of the quality of thesis shall rest with the Panel of Examiners.